Unintended Pregnancy in the United States

 Incidence of Unintended Pregnancy (State)

-• At least 38% of pregnancies in every U.S. state are unintended.
-In 29 states and the District of Columbia, more than half of pregnancies are unintended (see map).
+• At least 36% of pregnancies in every U.S. state are unintended.
+In 28 states and the District of Columbia, more than half of pregnancies are unintended.

 • Unintended pregnancy rates are highest among poor and low-income women, women aged 18–24, cohabiting women and minority women.

-• Poor women’s high rate of unintended pregnancy results in their also having high rates of both abortions (52 per 1,000) and unplanned births (66 per 1,000).
-In 2006, poor women had an unintended birth rate six times as high as that of higher-income women.[6,7]
+• Poor women’s high rate of unintended pregnancy results in their also having high rates of both abortions (52 per 1,000) and unplanned births (70 per 1,000).
+In 2008, poor women had an unintended birth rate nearly six times as high as that of higher-income women (at or above 200% of poverty.)[6,7]

-• In 2006, women without a high school degree had the highest unintended pregnancy rate among all educational levels (80 per 1,000 women aged 15–44), and rates decreased as years of education attained increased.
+• In 2008, women without a high school degree had the highest unintended pregnancy rate among all educational levels (101 per 1,000 women aged 15–44), and rates were lower for women with more years of education.

 • Some groups—including higher-income women, white women, college graduates and married women—are comparatively successful at timing and spacing their pregnancies.
-For example, higher-income white women experience unintended pregnancy at one-third the national rate (17 vs. 52 per 1,000).
+For example, higher-income white women experience unintended pregnancy at less than half the national rate (20 vs. 54 per 1,000).

 • Traditional estimates understate the extent to which sexually active teens experience unintended pregnancies, because they typically include all women, whether or not they are sexually active.
 While most older women are sexually active, many teens are not.
 The unintended pregnancy rate among only those teens who are sexually active is more than twice the rate among all women.